vimode/frontend-mentor-challenges/job-listings-with-filter-react/README.md

 ### What I learned and continuous development

-_WIP_

-Fulfilling the option 2 of the challenge.
+I finished the project filtering with option 2 of the challenge.

 Using snowpack was fun.
-Its easy and as much as I like the CRA to spin up a quick React project it always feels like a blackbox which I cannot probe to fully understand.
+Its easy and as much as I like the CRA to spin up a quick React project it always feels like a black box which I cannot probe to fully understand.

-Snowpack on the other hand gives a lot of freedom + also helps understanding whats happening under the hood.
+Snowpack on the other hand gives a lot of freedom + also helps understanding what's happening under the hood.

 In this current project build, the hover state on click is retained for the tag.
 Unable to fix it as of now.